martinmicunda/employee-scheduling/README.md

 $ cd employee-scheduling
 ```

-**2.** The following command would add a new `trusty64` box, and if an existing one is found, it will override it:
+**2.** The following command would add a new `ubuntu trusty64 box`, and if an existing one is found, it will override it:

 ```bash
 $ vagrant box add trusty64 http://files.vagrantup.com/trusty64.box --force